sourcegraph/handbook/content/engineering/career-development/talent-review-process.md

 ## After the meeting

-Decisions regarding promotions are prioritized by the relevant decision-makers (EM, Director, VP), and made quickly.
-Promotions are communicated back to the ICs in a timely manner.
-Regardless of promotions, any qualitative feedback for an IC that came out of talent review is shared with them in their next one-on-one (if not sooner).
+Any qualitative feedback for an IC that came out of talent review is shared with them in their next one-on-one (if not sooner).

+For ICs being considered for promotion their manager will complete a [promotion request](#promotion-requests).
 It’s important that this process moves quickly!
 If we leave people wondering for a month or more if they will be getting a promotion, we’re creating needless anxiety and uncertainty.

 Finally, we should have a [retrospective](../../retrospectives/index.md) after each of these, so we can continue iterating and improving upon this process.
 We should also consider changes/clarifications to the [level descriptions](framework.md#levels) at this time, in case any of the existing definitions were cause for confusion.